sylhare/sylhare.github.io/_posts/2022/2022-11-07-Database-sync-with-debezium.md

 Debezium can run on Kubernetes and you can use a [Kubernetes KafkaConnector] instead of a plain json file to define your connectors.

-In our example we used MySQL to MongoDB, but we could also have replicated the data to more than one database.
+In our example, we used MySQL to MongoDB, but we could also have replicated the data to more than one database.
-Also instead of using debezium standalone, you could also use it within a microservice and have better control over the way the data gets sent with some pre-processing.
+Also, instead of using debezium standalone, you could also use it within a microservice and have better control over the way the data gets sent with some pre-processing.

-The possibilities are very wide, besides database replication, it's the whole concept of manually sending kafka events on data change that could be done automatically.
+The possibilities are vast, besides database replication, it's the whole concept of manually sending kafka events on data change that could be done automatically.

 [1]: https://debezium.io/documentation/reference/stable/tutorial.html